DanTrongHo/ECEN314_HonorsProject/README.md

-# An exploration on Image Analysis and Discrete Time Fourier Transforms
+# An exploration of image analysis and discrete time fourier transforms

 ManimTest is the main file that you should run, the naming was because I was testing manim libraries in it before filling it up with code, and I forgot to change it back